 Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds pedestrians and designated areas for stockpiling of, soils, gravel, location components children. and other construction materials.
 Agreement If the contractor chooses to locate the work between landowner camp/storage area on private land, he must get and contractors in prior permission from the environment case of using private management specialist and landowner. lands as work camps, Use small mechanical excavators to attain storage areas, etc. faster trenching progress.
 For rock and concrete breaking, use non-explosive blasting chemicals, silent rock cracking chemicals, and concrete breaking chemicals.
 Under no circumstances may open areas or the surrounding bushes be used as a toilet facility.
 Recycling and the provision of separate waste receptacles for different types of waste shall be encouraged.
 A general regard for the social and ecological well-being of the site and adjacent areas is expected of the site staff.
 Workers need to be made aware of the following general rules: (i) no alcohol/drugs on site; (ii) prevent excessive noise; (iii) construction staff are to make use of the facilities provided for them, as opposed to ad hoc alternatives (e.g. fires for cooking, the use of surrounding bushes as a toilet facility); (iv) no fires permitted on site except if needed for the construction works; (v) trespassing on private/commercial properties adjoining the site is forbidden; (vi) other than pre-approved security staff, no workers shall be permitted to live on the construction site; and (vii) no worker may be forced to do work that is potentially dangerous or that he/she is not trained to do.
-Interested and affected parties need to be made suggested the existence of the complaints. made aware of the existence of the complaints book and the methods of communication : · · · · · · · · · · · · · · · · · · · available to them.
-The contractor must address queries and complaints by: (i) documenting
+Interested and affected parties need to be made aware of the existence of the complaints book and the methods of communication available to them.
+The contractor must address l queries and complaints by: (i) documenting

-Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds details of such communications; (ii) submitting these for inclusion in complaints register; (iii) bringing issues to the national/regional environmental specialist's attention immediately; and (iv) taking remedial action as per national/regional environment specialist's instruction. • The contractor shall immediately take the necessary remedial action on any complaint/grievance received by him and forward the details of the grievance along with the action taken to the national/regional environmental specialist within 48 hours of receipt of such complaint/grievance.
-Workers health and safety There is invariably a safety risk when construction works such as excavation and earthmoving are conducted in urban areas.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds details of such communications; (ii) submitting these for inclusion in complaints register; (iii) bringing issues to the national/regional environmental specialist's attention immediately; and (iv) taking remedial action as per national/regional environment specialist's instruction.
+The contractor shall immediately take the necessary remedial action on any complaint/grievance received by him and forward the details of the grievance along with the action taken to the national/regional environment as per intervent of the grievance.
+There is invariably a safety risk when construction works such as excavation and earthmoving are conducted in urban areas.
 Workers need to be mindful of the occupational hazards which can arise from working in height and excavation works.
-Potential impacts are negative and longterm but reversible by mitigation measures.
-Construction Contractor Equipped first-aid stations Medical insurance coverage for workers Number of accidents Records of supply of uncontaminated water Condition of eating areas of workers Record of H&S orientation trainings PIU and supervision Cost for implementation of mitigation measures responsibility of contractor.
+Potential impacts are negative and long- term but reversible by mitigation measures.
+Construction Contractor Equipped first-aid stations Medical insurance coverage for workers Number of accidents Records of supply of uncontaminated water Condition of eating areas of workers Record of H&S orientation trainings Visual inspection by PIU and supervision consultants on monthly basis Frequency and sampling sites to be finalized during detailed design stage and final location of) sub- project components • Cost for implementation of mitigation measures responsibility of contractor.